DataCamp vs. Coursera

 DataCamp vs Coursera Cost

 Both companies have free content but of a different kind.
 Datacamp offers the introductory modules of each course for free.
-Then, it has an easy pricing model: you’ll need to pay $25/month but with the only option of an annual payment.
+Then, it has an easy pricing model: you can either pay $42 per month or opt for an annual subscription, which reduces the cost to just $27 per month.
 Free content by Datacamp is not enough to get some skills so you’ll need to go for a paid subscription.

 DataCamp | Coursera | |